sohrowardi/LMS/README.md

 The order here is the order servers appear in search results.
 Edit this file any time; changes take effect the next time you run a scan.

+If you don't want to manually write the server names and links, paste your collected server URLs into this [ChatGPT chat](https://chatgpt.com/share/6a65ff3f-c6c8-83e8-97f7-d6dc012481bd?utm_source=chatgpt.com), then copy the generated output into `data/servers.txt`.

 ## 2. Run the indexer